 Students are able to extern at a pre-approved corporation site.
 Students are required to complete the same requirements as the Externship Program in addition to the In-House Counsel class with Professor Angela Walch.
 For more information, contact Associate Director Amanda Rivas at firstname.lastname@example.org.

-Q: Can I enroll in a Practice Credit Program as a 1L?
+Q: Can I enroll in the Externship Program as a 1L?

-No. Only 2Ls and 3Ls are eligible to enroll in Practice Credit programs.
+No. Only 2Ls and 3Ls are eligible to enroll in the Externship Program.
 1L evening students in their last semester do not qualify for these programs.

-Q: How and when should I register for a Practice Credit Program?
+Q: How and when should I register for the Externship Program?

-Once you have a job offer, contact Associate Director Amanda Rivas (firstname.lastname@example.org ) to ensure the placement meets the criteria for the Practice Credit Programs.
-If you choose to do an independent study, then you will need to find a faculty sponsor to approve and supervise your coursework.
+Once you have a job offer, contact Associate Director Amanda Rivas (email@example.com ) to ensure the placement meets the criteria for the Externship Program.
 An externship does not require a faculty sponsor.
 You will need to discuss the program with your supervising attorney.
 If you both agree to the expectations of the program, then you will sign and submit a registration form to the Associate Director.
 In addition, the externship program requires you both sign and submit a commitment form.

 Q: Is it possible to complete the externship program outside of San Antonio?

 No. The externship program is generally limited to the San Antonio area.
-A few exceptions are made to other regions in Texas when acomodations can be arrainged.
+A few exceptions are made to other regions in Texas when accommodations can be arranged.
 The program requires close enough proximity to allow for direct meetings among students, placement supervisor and the faculty member.
-The Independent Study placement can be outside the San Antonio area if approved by the faculty sponsor.

 Q: Can we get a letter grade for our externship?

-No. Currently, both the externship and the independent study programs are pass/fail.
-Professor Novoa (externship) or your faculty sponsor (independent study) is charged with evaluating your work and assigning your pass/fail grade.
+No. Currently, both the externship program is pass/fail.
+Professor Novoa is charged with evaluating your work and assigning your pass/fail grade.

 Q: Is class attendance required for the externship?
 When and where are the externship classes?